 While these options seem like they can provide the relief you’re looking for — sometimes the problem is a little deeper than that.
 You feel like you try solution after solution only to find that the pain comes back and you just can’t seem to figure out why.

-After doing research and trying multiple solutions – massage and physical therapy are some of the only options left.
+After doing research and trying multiple solutions – our patients in Minneapolis try to weigh massage vs physical therapy as one of their final options.

 Both have similar goals for patients — to help restore some sort of regular function and/or mobility and relieve pain.
 But, what’s the difference between the two?